felixgborrego/simple-docker-ui/README.md

-# DEPRECATED

-I decided to discontinue the development of this app to concentrate my efforts on other projects.

-## Docker UI
+# Docker UI

 Simple Docker UI is an unofficial developer tool for monitoring and managing your Docker containers.
 Available for OS X, Windows, ChromeOS and Linux

+> [!WARNING]
+> This project is no longer maintained and has been archived.
+I have decided to discontinue its development to focus on other projects.

 * [Download Windows version](https://github.com/felixgborrego/docker-ui-chrome-app/releases)
 * [Download OS X version](https://github.com/felixgborrego/docker-ui-chrome-app/releases)